apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/TimelineServiceV2.md

 You can create and publish your own entities, events, and metrics as with previous versions.

-Application frameworks should set the "flow context" whenever possible in order to take advantage of the flow support Timeline Service v.2 provides.
+Application frameworks must set the "flow context" whenever possible in order to take advantage of the flow support Timeline Service v.2 provides.
 The flow context consists of the following:

 * Flow name: a string that identifies the high-level flow (e.g. "distributed grep" or any